Alarplasty Surgical Procedure in Bangkok, Thailand

 People may be interested to seek a plastic surgeon and undergo an alarplasty procedure if they feel that their nostril structure has a flared or overly wide appearance.

-A candidate who has previously undergone rhinoplasty and wants to refine the results of their surgical procedure or those who want to improve their facial features after a traumatic injury may also be interested in this plastic surgery procedure.
+A good candidate who has previously undergone rhinoplasty and wants to refine the results of their surgical procedure or those who want to improve their facial features after a traumatic injury may also be interested in this plastic surgery procedure.

-In general, an ideal candidate for alarplasty are:
+In general, the ideal alarplasty patients are:

 - Patients with a wide alar flare and nostrils

-- Patients who are in good health
+- Patients who are in good health and have a fairly good medical history

 - Patients with realistic expectations